 Healthy Eating

-Healthy eating is a pattern of eating that contributes to best possible health through positive relationships with food and diverse, balanced food choices that meet a person’s needs for nutrients and energy.
+Healthy eating is a pattern of eating that contributes to the best possible health through positive relationships with food and diverse, balanced food choices that meet a person’s needs for nutrients and energy.

 Healthy eating promotes and supports social, physical, and mental well-being for all people at all ages and stages of life and contributes to the overall health of individuals, families, and communities.
 Healthy eating helps minimize the risk and occurrence and supports the management of disease.